 9. Trust Your Crew

-Your team members—from the superintendent to the trade partners—understand they are working at a home not a job site, and they treat it as such.
+Your team members—from the superintendent to the trade partners—understand they are working at home not a job site, and they treat it as such.
 While the word demolition evokes images of heavy-duty jackhammers, concrete breakers, and chaos, Robinson Renovation and Custom Homes takes a conscientious, contained approach to make sure the demolition is done correctly.
 Before demolition begins, your crew marks down what is staying and what’s going, as well as where plumbing and electricity need to run.
 The actual demolition is done in a nearly surgical manner with air scrubbers to limit dust.

 Florida Home Remodeling Preparation